JinyuanChang-Lab/DifferentiallyPrivateHDNewsvendor/data/raw/README.md

 ```

 ## Data Processing
-From the root directory of the replication package, run:
+From the root directory of the replication repository, run:

 ```bash
 Rscript scripts/real_data/prepare_real_data.R